What can delay a security clearance?

-We’ve compiled a list of the top 3 ways to avoid security clearance delays and 5 causes of security clearance denials.
+We’ve compiled a list of the top 3 ways to avoid security clearance delays (outlined above, and explained in more detail below) and 5 causes of security clearance denials.
 Learn how to avoid these common mistakes today and get your security clearance approved.

 Why You Need a Security Clearance